Chart Color Schemes

 Footscray features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Footscray, as per the latest Census evaluation, 31.6% of dwellings were houses, with the remaining 68.4% being semi-detached, apartments, or 'other' dwellings.
-This compares to Melbourne metro's 49.7% houses and 50.3% other dwellings.
-Home ownership in Footscray stood at 14.7%, with mortgaged dwellings at 27.7% and rented dwellings at 57.6%.
-The median monthly mortgage repayment was $1,940, below Melbourne metro's average of $2,100.
-Weekly rent in Footscray was $355, compared to Melbourne metro's $376.
+In Footscray, as per the latest Census evaluation, 31.6% of dwellings were houses while 68.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Melbourne metropolitan area had 49.7% houses and 50.3% other dwellings.
+Home ownership in Footscray stood at 14.7%, with mortgaged properties at 27.7% and rented ones at 57.6%.
+The median monthly mortgage repayment was $1,940, lower than Melbourne metro's $2,100.
+Median weekly rent in Footscray was $355, compared to Melbourne metro's $376.
 Nationally, Footscray's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing